Ballan9/SafetyCultureInternship/README.md

 The TelloPy is a Repo cloned from https://github.com/hanyazou/TelloPy (Go to this repo for in depth instructions of installing).
 It is a python program that runs controls and stream the video back to you computer.
 We have had trouble getting the AV package to install properly.

 https://godoc.org/gobot.io/x/gobot/platforms/dji/tello- This has in depth source code for the bot written in go

+There is another repo found https://github.com/dji-sdk/Tello-Python/tree/master/Tello_Video/h264decoder which has an indepth gui that has camera feed.
+But requires AV and my pc wont import the AV package correctly